sakthilkv/sakthilkv/README.md

 ### About Me

 - 🔭 I do competitive programming.
-- 🌐 I'm interested in developing Softwares, APIs and chess.
+- 🌐 I'm interested in developing softwares, APIs and chess.

 ### What I Do